The Art of Comedy

 An adventure in comic creation where the actor discovers his or her own personal ‘Ridiculousness’ and learns how to apply it in both comic and dramatic art.

 Concessions 490€ (includes on-site accommodation and meals).

 Concessions include: students and low income.
-The Actors Space is a non profit organisation, please enquire to see if you qualify for this price.
+The Actors Space is a non profit organisation, please tell us your situation to apply for concessions.

 Reserve your place with a 70€ deposit (non-refundable).
 Fill in the form to pre-book >>>

 This workshop is for actors, drama students, drama teachers and writers/directors with a special interest in Comedy.

 What makes us laugh?
 Some people seem to make us laugh by simply walking onto the stage but how?
 During this workshop we discover and explore each actor’s personal comic presence.
 We begin to understand and then develop the individual’s unique comic talents.
 Together we uncover the secrets of comedy.

 ‘The Art of Comedy’ is led by Simon Edwards, a clown and director of comedy with more than 30 years of experience.
 This workshop has been developed since 1989 when Simon studied with Jacques Lecoq at his school in Paris.
 Simon has a natural talent for Comedy (he started working as a street Clown at 14 years old) and over the years has developed his particular approach to universal Clowning.
 He is teacher to some of today’s leading international comic actors.